 • Bake for about 45-50 minutes, or until the edges have set and the middle has a small bit of wiggle to it.
 It will continue to get firm as it cools.

-• Allow bars to cool at room temperature for about one hour.
-Cover and then refrigerate for at least 4-6 hours, or overnight.
+• Allow bars to cool at room temperature for about two to three hours.
+Cover, and then refrigerate for at least 4-6 hours, or overnight.

 • To serve, use a large, sharp knife to cut into squares.
 I recommend wiping the knife clean with a damp cloth between slices.
 Serve with a dollop of whipped topping and enjoy!